 During the winter, the lower portion of Big Cottonwood Canyon (below the Solitude ski resort and outside both the Solitude and Brighton ski resorts) is used by recreationists to snowshoe, backcountry ski, ice climb, hike, and rock climb.
-With the improved bus service, there would be no bus stops in the lower canyon at trailheads for environmental justice populations as an alternative to paying a toll.
+With the improved bus service, there would be no bus stops in the lower canyon at trailheads for environmental justice populations.
 Increasing the number of bus stops to address the wintertime lower-canyon users would slow the bus service for the vast majority of users, thereby making the service less attractive as an alternative to paying a toll.
 Not having an alternative to paying a toll to use the lower canyon to recreate could be an adverse impact to low-income populations.
 Practicable measures to avoid or reduce these potential adverse effects could include the following:

-- Place the toll gantry immediately prior to the Solitude ski resort.
-This would allow low-income populations wanting to recreate outside the ski resorts in the lower portion of Big Cottonwood Canyon to avoid having to pay the toll. - Have the toll in effect only during the morning peak period (7 AM to 10 AM), which would allow low-income populations to recreate after 10 AM to avoid having to pay a toll.
+Place the toll gantry immediately prior to the Solitude ski resort.
+This would allow low-income populations wanting to recreate outside the ski resorts in the lower portion of Big Cottonwood Canyon to avoid having to pay the toll.